 Given all the circumstances of my severe medical and financial hardship, and all the evidence in this case detailing those incidents, as well as how much time and energy I’ve spent to challenge the decision and the fact that we are now all in this together because of the pandemic, I am asking for the federal district court’s review of the administrative law judge’s decision, as well as the denial of the council’s review, so that my benefits can be restored to their original state, and that my mother is paid for the time that I should’ve been paying her.
-I also think my attorney deserves some compensation for his time, as well.
+I also think my attorney deserves some compensation for their time, as well.

 The Social Security Act was signed into law in 1935 to prevent abject poverty, and, by continuing to steal money from me each month because of a mistake, the Social Security Administration is also stealing money from my mother, as well, so it would defeat that purpose.
-My attorney even said that ‘stealing money from a blind person because of a mistake’ was strong language, but he hoped that by saying that, it would have influenced whoever was reading my supplemental testimony.
+My attorney even said that ‘stealing money from a blind person because of a mistake’ was strong language, but they hoped that by saying that, it would have influenced whoever was reading my supplemental testimony.

 Furthermore, it would be against equity and good conscience to continue withholding any amount of overpayment because I depend on my benefits for food, clothing, transportation, and other necessities.
 I know that it is their money, and that they technically have every right to withhold any amount that they feel is negotiable, but it is only because of what evidence they have.
 Therefore, I personally believe that my mother deserves the money more than Social Security does because it would have helped her with the bills and other things.
 I will eventually be filing a plan to achieve self-support, as well.

-Regardless as to whether I can get this decision overturned, I may report to the media, especially to someone who works on matters of consumer advocacy based on advice my friend has given me, who is big on journalism concerning financial affairs and rights protection.
+Regardless as to whether I can get this decision overturned, I may report to the media, especially to someone who works on matters of consumer advocacy based on advice that my friend has given me, who is big on journalism concerning financial affairs and rights protection.
 I was forewarned by some people (who are not attorneys) that I could get in trouble for doing so, but I think not, because I will be exercising my first amendment right to freedom of speech and freedom of press, the freedom to assemble, and the right to petition congress, which I will no doubt do if I cannot get anywhere through the administrative or legal system.
 Also, I would technically not be libeling or slandering the Social Security Administration, for I would be presenting evidence that would err any of the opposition’s rebuttals.
 Their answer would have to be, ‘No comment.’
 It will make them look bad in the media that it will hopefully lead to an internal review of their policies, and that is what I will need to win.
 Plus, I believe that there are some whistleblower laws enacted by Congress, which prevents any entities from retaliating against you for exposing them.
-I also believe that if I share my story with one person, and if that one person were credible, then most people would be more likely to listen to that one person because of their credibility.
+I also believe that if I share my story with one person, and if that one person were credible, then most people would be more likely to listen to that one person because of their credibility, influence, and prominence.
 Another thing that might count against me is that because a lot of this was taking place before I legally changed my name, all the evidence is currently listed under my Deadname.
 As someone who has undergone several traumatic experiences, I want to have nothing to do with this name, in public or otherwise, but unfortunately, it cannot be changed because it would degrade the value of the evidence.
-So, before I allow the media to publish my story, I will make sure they address me by my correct name and pronouns, and also blot out any documents containing my old name and pronouns on my terms, not theirs.
+So, before I allow the media to publish my story, I will make sure they address me by my correct name and pronouns, and that they should also blot out any documents containing my old name and pronouns on my terms, not theirs.
 Likewise, I have asked the bar to refrain from publishing my complaint, or at least removing any references to my Deadname.